felixhoooo/jentrata-msh/README.md

 1. Start tomcat and browse to [http://localhost:8080/jentrata/admin/home](http://localhost:8080/jentrata/admin/home).
 You will need to login using the username and password you set in the tomcat-users.xml corvus/corus by default

-2. If Jentrata doesn't start correctly you can check the various log files under $TOMCAT_HOME/logs/ or $JENTRATA_HOME/logs for errors
+2. If Jentrata doesn't start correctlUnable to send HTTP SOAP requesty you can check the various log files under $TOMCAT_HOME/logs/ or $JENTRATA_HOME/logs for errors

 ## Running Jentrata with Docker